Takashiidobe/notes/src/books/game-programming-patterns/dirty-flag.md

 - There is a cost to deferring for too long

-If we recalculate just before we need it, if the operation fails or takes too long, we\'ll have a visible pause for the user.
+If we recalculate just before we need it, if the operation fails or takes too long, we'll have a visible pause for the user.

 Editors auto-save in the background to combat this.

 This is basically a GC problem.
-Refcounting frees memory when it\'s no longer needed, but burns CPU time updating ref counts eagerly every time the refcount changes.
+Refcounting frees memory when it's no longer needed, but burns CPU time updating ref counts eagerly every time the refcount changes.

-Simple garbage collectors defer reclaiming memory until it\'s really needed.
+Simple garbage collectors defer reclaiming memory until it's really needed.

 ### You have to make sure to set the flag every time the state changes